robi29/VisualV/README.md

 - And many, many minor fixes.

-VisualV has own ReShade and ENB presets, with heat haze effect available only for VisualV.
+VisualV has its own ReShade and ENB presets, with heat haze effect available for VisualV only.

 VisualV has introduced several optional changes to improve your game experience, here is the list of them: